nyrahul/clibash/README.md

 Think of it as a [cobra](https://github.com/spf13/cobra) for bash CLI applications.
 To use Cobra you need to use golang.
 What if one needs to write a cli tool using bash script.

+Even though clibash mimics the functionality of cobra, the approach taken is different. clibash allows users to specify cli commands in folder structure and user can specify a `handler.sh` for every command.
+This simplies greatly the way in which new commands (including nested) can be added.

 # cli tool generator for bash

+Sample folder structure:
 ```
 .
 ├── cloud